 At the request of Tetra4, net present values associated with the reserves volumes were calculated for various discount rates.
-The results are shown in Table 12.
+Sproule has calculated the economics according to the assumptions detailed above and have presented the economics as both Undiscounted (NPV=0, breakeven), and at various discount factors at the request of Tetra4.
+Sproule makes no recommendation as to preference of which discount factor to use.
+The results are shown in Table 1.